SK53/indicia-docs/developing/reporting/report-file-format.rst

   report_grid control in the data_entry_helper class, the contents of the lookup are populated using the population_call attribute.
 Alternatively a fixed set of values can be specified by using the lookup_values attribute.
+  Note that the datatypes with [] appended indicate cases where a list of comma separated values is provided to use in an SQL IN clause, allowing the system to sanitise individual list elements.
 * **query** -
   Used to provide an SQL query used to populate the select box for lookup parameters.
 The query should return 2 fields, the key and display